Ted Cruz’s Houston Campaign Office Receives Letter Filled With Powdery Substance, Two Sent To Hospital

 — Breaking911 (@Breaking911) October 2, 2018

-So far, Ted Cruz’s campaign has not released a statement on Tuesday’s letter with the white powdery substance send to the Houston office.
-The Houston Chronicle reported that the local FBI office is investigating the incident.
+So far, Ted Cruz’s campaign has not released a statement on the incident surrounding the powdery substance.
+The Houston Chronicle reported that the local FBI office is looking into the incident and its particulars.